Manage your business finances with Wave—it's free.

 Calculating your business’ free cash flow is actually easier than you might think.
-To start, you’ll need to have your company income statement or balance sheet available to pull key financial numbers from.
+To start, you’ll need accounting software to generate your company income statement or balance sheet available to pull key financial numbers from.

 First, let’s get the pertinent financial terms straight.

 - Net income: The total income left over after you’ve deduced your business expenses from total revenue or sales.
 You’ll find this on your Income Statement.

 - Depreciation/Amortization: Many of your business assets (like equipment) lose value over time.
 Depreciation is the measurement of how that value decreases.
 Amortization, on the other hand, is a method of breaking down the initial cost of an asset over its lifetime.
 You’ll find depreciation and amortization on your Income Statement.